packages

 Spatial filtering

-Depending on the analysis, can make sense to use a spatial filter to exclude large outliers or subset only data from an area of interest.
-In this example we subset all data around Griend, Richel and Ballastplaat.
-Note that in this example all data are within the specified bounding box, so no data will be filtered out.
+Sometimes it can make sense to subset data for a particular area of interest, or for outliers (i.e. positions outside the tracking region).
+In this example, we subset all data around Griend, Richel and Ballastplaat and exclude the rest.
+Note that in this example all example data fall within the specified bounding box, so no data will be filtered out.

 griend_east <- st_sfc(st_point(c(5.275, 53.2523)), crs = st_crs(4326)) |>